 In this situation, “jewelry” and “earrings” will also function as tags for your listing; you don’t need to repeat them in your 13 tags.

 The same may be said for characteristics.
-After you’ve chosen a category in your listing, Etsy provides you a variety of additional alternatives based on the category you picked that they will subsequently utilize to assist shoppers to narrow down the options.
+After you’ve chosen a category in your listing, Etsy provides you a variety of additional alternatives based on the category you picked that they will subsequently utilize to assist shoppers in narrowing down the options.
 These are things like size, material, color, and so on.

-Every one of these extra characteristics serves as a tag, so you don’t need to repeat them in your 13 tags.
-So if you’re using the term “silver,” for example, you don’t need to use it again in your 13 tags.
+Each of these extra characteristics serves as a tag, so you don’t need to repeat them in your 13 tags.
+So if you’re using the term “silver,” you don’t need to use it again in your 13 tags.

 Or in Etsy’s words:

-“Search uses your titles, tags, categories, and attributes when trying to match you to buyers, so when a buyer enters a query, we’re looking for all the keywords that you’ve added across those four dimensions.
-Adding the exact same phrases that appear in your categories and attributes is actually a missed opportunity to maybe add an additional tag that’s unique to the item you’re selling.”
+The search uses your titles, tags, categories, and attributes when trying to match you to buyers, so when a buyer enters a query, we’re looking for all the keywords you’ve added across those four dimensions.
+Adding the same phrases that appear in your categories and attributes is a missed opportunity to add an additional tag that’s unique to the item youre selling.

 #3: Repeating the same keyword in your title unnecessarily